House of Women Scientists (HoWS)

 In the video, Sirajum and Marufa speak about their identity as Muslim women and how they feel as newcomers to Canada.
-Marufa also speaks about how it felt like to start her graduate studies abroad, while her husband and young daughter could not join her there until much later.
+Marufa also speaks about what it felt like to start her graduate studies abroad, while her husband and young daughter could not join her until much later.

 We are proud to feature Sirajum and Marufa in this video.
 It shows us that courage is needed to succeed and that you too can do it.